qiujason/Cell-Automaton-Simulations/doc/PLAN.md

     of the GUI and Cell objects will remain the same, the actual interactions could be very different from simulation to simulation.

-   * We also needed to decide whether to with 2D arrays or lists of lists for the implementation of the grid.
+   * We also needed to decide whether to work with 2D arrays or lists of lists for the implementation of the grid.
    We decided to go with a list of list because it allows the possibility to expand the grid size if that ever becomes a deliverable need and the only downside is the time complexity of updating cells.